ucla-biostat-200c/2023spring/syllabus/syllabus.md

 ### Attendance

-I usually require class attendence.
-Given the COVID-19 pandemic, I understand students may not be able to attend certain lectures due to medical or technical reasons.
-Please proactively communicate with the instructor and TA and notify us your circumstances at earliest chance.
+Class attendance is required.
+Please proactively communicate with the instructor and TA and notify us if you cannot attend the lecture.

 ### Homework